 Cox (2004) conducts an experiment to begin to determine the other-regarding preference factors underlying the trust game.
 Using a between groups design he conducts a standard trust game (the control treatment) as well as two variants of a dictator game.
 The first dictator game differs from the trust game in that player 2 has no decision to make as they have no opportunity to return any money.
 In the second dictator game, player 1s do not make any choices.
-Rather they are given endowments equal to the amount of money kept in the control treatment.
-After being told the additional dollars they have relative to player 1s, 2s have an opportunity to send money back to player 1s.
+Rather they are given endowments equal to the amount of money kept in the control treatment with player 2s given endowments equal to the amount of money received in the control treatment.